benders5e/benders5e/waterbender.md

 At 7th level, you learn to control 2 plants in your range at a time with your bending.
 This number continues to increase according to your swampbender level (waterbender level minus 5); at each level, you can control a number of stems equal to half your swampbender level (minimum of 2).

 #### Plant Armor
-At 11th level, you can summon plant to create a sort of biological armor.
-You spend two minutes gathering enough plants to surround you, increasing your AC <!--by X to a maximum of?--> to 18.
+At 11th level, you can summon plants to create a sort of biological armor.
+You spend one action gathering enough plants to surround you, increasing your AC <!--by X to a maximum of?--> to 18.
+The vines also transform you into a Large creature.

 #### Spirit Vines
 At 17th level, you are able to read the spiritual energy in the connected plant matter of the world.
 Once per long rest, you can spend at most ten minutes meditating while touching a plant.
 You essentially cast the spell *Scrying*, allowing you to see the events currently unfolding in another place of your choosing anywhere else in the material world, provided it has some plant cover.